René Magritte: Career

-From December 1920 until September 1921, Magritte served in the Belgian infantry in the Flemish town of Beverlo near Leopoldsburg.
-In 1922, Magritte married Georgette Berger, whom he had met as a child in 1913.
-Also during 1922, the poet Marcel Lecomte showed Magritte a reproduction of Giorgio de Chirico's The Song of Love (painted in 1914).
-The work brought Magritte to tears; he described this as "one of the most moving moments of my life: my eyes saw thought for the first time."
-The paintings of the Belgian symbolist painter William Degouve de Nuncques have also been noted as an influence on Magritte, specifically the former's painting The Blind House (1892) and Magritte's variations or series on The Empire of Lights.
+From December 1920 to September 1921, Magritte served in the Belgian infantry in the Flemish town of Beverlo near Leopoldsburg.
+In 1922, he married Georgette Berger, whom he had met as a child in 1913.
+Also in 1922, the poet Marcel Lecomte showed Magritte a reproduction of Giorgio de Chirico's The Song of Love (painted in 1914).
+The work brought Magritte to tears; he described this as "one of the most moving moments of my life: my eyes saw thought for the first time".
+The paintings of the Belgian symbolist painter William Degouve de Nuncques have also been noted as an influence on Magritte, specifically The Blind House (1892) and Magritte's variations or series on The Empire of Lights.

-In 1922–1923, Magritte worked as a draughtsman in a wallpaper factory, and was a poster and advertisement designer until 1926, when a contract with Galerie Le Centaure in Brussels made it possible for him to paint full-time.
-In 1926, Magritte produced his first surreal painting, The Lost Jockey (Le jockey perdu), and held his first solo exhibition in Brussels in 1927.
-Critics heaped abuse on the exhibition.
+In 1922–23, Magritte worked as a draughtsman in a wallpaper factory, and he was a poster and advertisement designer until 1926, when a contract with Galerie Le Centaure in Brussels made it possible for him to paint full-time.
+In 1926, Magritte produced his first surreal painting, The Lost Jockey (Le jockey perdu), and in 1927 he held his first solo exhibition in Brussels.
+It was poorly reviewed.

-Depressed by the failure, he moved to Paris where he became friends with André Breton and became involved in the Surrealist group.
+Depressed by the failure, he moved to Paris, where he became friends with André Breton and became involved in the Surrealist group.
 An illusionistic, dream-like quality is characteristic of Magritte's version of Surrealism.
-He became a leading member of the movement, and remained in Paris for three years.
-In 1929, he exhibited at Goemans Gallery in Paris with Salvador Dalí, Jean Arp, de Chirico, Max Ernst, Joan Miró, Picabia, Picasso and Yves Tanguy.
+He became a leading member of the movement and remained in Paris for three years.
+In 1929, he was put under contract at Goemans Gallery in Paris along with Jean Arp and Yves Tanguy.

-On 15 December 1929, Magritte participated in the last publication of La Revolution Surrealiste No. 12, where he published his essay "Les mots et les images", where words play with images in sync with his work The Treachery of Images.
+On 15 December 1929, Magritte participated in the last publication, No. 12, of La Révolution surréaliste, with his essay "Les mots et les images", where words play with images in sync with his work The Treachery of Images.

 Galerie Le Centaure closed at the end of 1929, ending Magritte's contract income.
 Having made little impact in Paris, Magritte returned to Brussels in 1930 and resumed working in advertising.
-He and his brother, Paul, formed an agency which earned him a living wage.
-In 1932, Magritte joined the Communist Party, which he would periodically leave and rejoin for several years.
-In 1936 he had his first solo exhibition in the United States at the Julien Levy Gallery in New York, followed by an exposition at the London Gallery in 1938.
+He and his brother, Paul, formed an agency, which earned him a living wage.
+In 1932, Magritte joined the Communist Party, which he periodically left and rejoined for several years.
+Between 1930 and 1932, Magritte had no exhibitions and sold no work.
+During this period, he was financially supported by a monthly stipend arranged by Belgian playwright Claude Spaak, the husband of Catherine Spaak.
+In 1934, Suzanne Spaak's sister, Alice Lorge, purchased Magritte's La Magie Noire.
+This was the first of a series of 11 paintings that featured Magritte’s wife, Georgette Berger, in a classical nude pose.
+Claude Spaak also commissioned portraits of his wife and children from Magritte.

+In 1936, Magritte had his first solo exhibition in the United States at the Julien Levy Gallery in New York, followed by an exposition at the London Gallery in 1938.